E-an-tech/KeyserKat/README.md

 Classic animation principles – Personality in movement.

-Cats – Because every great idea needs one.
+Cats – Because why not?
+They're cute.

 Matrix aesthetics – Digital visual inspiration.

 RPG mechanics – Structured progression and reward loops.

+Monochrome/Bicolor aesthetic - Easier to customize and expand.

 ---

-💬 Developer Notes
+Developer Notes

-All early project code names and planning documents are in Spanish — part of our creative tradition (similar to Nintendo’s Project Dolphin).
+All early project code names and planning documents are in Spanish part of our creative tradition (similar to Nintendo’s Project Dolphin).
+For example Keyser = Queso

 ---

-Mentors

-Natcha León as our physics mentor
-Uknown programming mentor

----

-Made with hope, ambition, and a lot of meowney 🐾
+Made with hope, ambition, and a not a lot of meowney.
-By two friends building the future of learning — one paw at a time.
+By two friends building the future of learning one meow at a time.